 L’Oréal Paris Advanced Hairstyle SLEEK IT Iron Straight Heatspray

 This high-performance heat protectant spray offers 450-degree heat protection for a sleek look.
 Specifically formulated to work with any heat-styling tool, the unique formula goes beyond heat protection to calm frizzy hair, seal in shine, block humidity, and condition strands.
 Best of all, it’s versatile!
-Spray onto damp or dry hair section by section before styling.
+It can be used as a heat protectant for dry hair or damp hair.
+Just spray onto hair section by section before styling.

-L’Oréal Paris Elvive Dream Lengths Heat Slayer Pre-Iron Spray Leave-In
+L’Oréal Paris Elvive Dream Lengths Heat Slayer Leave-In

 This leave-in spray is part of the L’Oréal Paris Elvive Dream Lengths family, formulated to nurture your tresses through your hair growth journey.
 It’s specially made to work with a flat iron to protect against heat up to 450-degrees while strengthening your hair.
 Spray it on evenly, holding the bottle six to eight inches away from clean, damp strands before heat-styling.